-What Works Scotland will continue inquiring, in collaboration with people working in the community sector, into how the sector can support, lead and challenge public service reform.
+What Works Scotland continued inquiring, in collaboration with people working in the community sector, into how the sector can support, lead and challenge public service reform.

-As part of this inquiry we’ll publish a series of articles intended to help us to re-imagine how the community sector and state can work constructively together for a more equitable, sustainable future.
+As part of this inquiry we’ve published a series of articles intended to help us to re-imagine how the community sector and state can work constructively together for a more equitable, sustainable future.

 Aidan Pia, Director of Senscot (Social Entrepreneurs Network Scotland), considers the potential of community social enterprise to innovate, lead and contribute in complex ways to the Christie Commission agenda of partnership, participation and prevention.